 Exactly how fake news activities are used, who is the sender and who is the actual target group is sometimes difficult to identify.
 Most commonly the purpose is to create uncertainty, disbelief in the authorities and between people, as well as to instill fear.
 In short, disinformation undermines trust in our society and in our democracy.
 In many cases the information is spread as tips and advice (without factual basis) on social media by people who mean well but do not know what they are sharing.
 This has negative effects and creates confusion as well as undermines the credibility of the authorities.

-Contact us at 4C Strategies if you want to learn more about our experience in educating and practicing organizations in discovering and identifying information influence activities.
+Contact us at 4C Strategies if you want to learn more about our experience in educating and practicing organisations in discovering and identifying information influence activities.
 We are ready to assist with any of the recommendations above, or to respond to your queries as the COVID-19 situation evolves.

 Information influence activities and COVID-19